serebit/wraith-master/README.md

 ## Supported Platforms

 Wraith Master supports all 64-bit Linux distributions that use glibc as their libc implementation.
 This dependence on glibc is not my choice, but a limitation of the software stack; Kotlin/Native is [incompatible with musl](https://github.com/JetBrains/kotlin-native/issues/3771) as of the time I am writing this.
 Once it gains compatibility with more libc implementations, I fully intend to take advantage of that compatibility.
-I am open to bringing Wraith Master to Windows as well, if there is demand for it.

 ## Installing